-The main objective of ESS2 is to promote constructive worker-management engagement and provide benefits for project development by treating project personnel fairly and giving them safe and healthy working circumstances.
-The goal of this LMP is to make project planning and execution easier by identifying the major personnel requirements and the environmental and social (E&S) actions needed to manage labor-related project challenges.
+The main objective of ESS1 is to achieve the environmental and social soundness and sustainability of Projects and to support the integration of environmental, social, health and safety considerations into the Project decision-making process and implementation.
+This will include promoting constructive worker-management engagement and providing benefits for project development by treating project personnel fairly and giving them safe and healthy working circumstances.
+The goal of this LMP is to make project planning and execution easier by identifying the major personnel requirements and the E&S actions needed to manage labor-related project challenges.
 Along with fundamental guidelines that apply to all forms of work, the LMP also addresses problems and issues unique to the Project.
-No matter how they are hired or whatever labor policy they fall under, as described below, the LMP is applicable to all workers employed by the Project as specified in ESS2.
+The LMP is applicable to all workers employed by the Project as specified in ESS1.

-- Direct Workers: People employed or engaged directly by the KWSB to work specifically in relation to the Project; - Contracted Workers: People employed or engaged through third parties to perform work related to core functions of the project, regardless of location; - Primary Supply Workers: People employed or engaged by the KWSB and its contractors' primary suppliers.
+- Direct Workers: People employed or engaged directly by the NHA to work specifically in relation to the Project; - Contracted Workers: People employed or engaged through third parties to perform work related to core functions of the Project, regardless of location; - Migrant Workers: People employed or engaged by the NHA and its contractors from other part of the country or abroad.

-1.3 Project Overview
+1.3 PROJECT OVERVIEW